oliverjam/learn-react/02-component-proponent/README.md

 ## Dynamic components

 Our `Title` component is still not very useful: its className and children are both hard-coded.
-We want a re-usable and composable component (like an HTML element):
+We want a re-usable and composable component (like an HTML element).
+Ideally we can use it like this:

 ```jsx
 const Page = () => (